 - Artifical hormones from birth control methods (like IUD, The Pill, etc.) can put your hormones seriously out of whack – consider alternatives if possible.

 - Artificial hormone disruptors are real and they’re toxic to our bodies.
-These may include dairy, meat, pollutants, chemicals in cleaning products, and so much more.
+These may include conventional dairy, meat, pollutants, chemicals in cleaning products, and so much more.

 So, how can we balance hormones easily in our day-to-day lives?